 Angela also makes the milder malathouni, a pear shaped simpler rennet based cheese.
 It is shaped in woven wicker baskets before being hung up in cheese cloths to dry and mature.

-Sweets and cakes
+Sweets and cakes from Tinos

 Pastel – Greek sesame seed and honey, often made with the local thyme flower honey, snacks that are served on lemon leaves.